FRC3636/docs/src/wpilib/simulation.md

 ## Setting up controls

 Enable keyboard control by dragging "Keyboard 0" onto the "Joystick 0" slot and "Keyboard 1" to "Joystick 1".

+### Joysticks

-"Joystick 0" means you're controlling the robot's left/right/up/down movement and "Keyboard 0" means you're using WASD to do so.
-"Joystick 1" means you're controlling the robot's rotation and "Keyboard 1" means you're using J and L to do so.
-In a real competition, these would be real joysticks, but the simulator lets you use a keyboard for ease of use.
+The robot is controlled using joystick input.
+In a real competition, these would be physical joysticks, but the simulator lets you use a keyboard to make it easier to test.

+- **Joystick 0** controls the robot's left/right/up/down movement.
+- **Joystick 1** controls the robot's rotation.

+### Keyboards

+Keyboard controls in the simulator are fake joysticks that correspond to certain key combinations.

+- **Keyboard 0** means you're using WASD
+- **Keyboard 1** means you're using J and L

 ## Seeing a 2D field